jeevan-lal/Excel-Data-Filler-V4/docs/documentation/field-types/save-as-pdf.md

 If your file/PDF is downloaded after clicking on any button, then you can give the selector query of that button in the field.
 But if you want to save the page through `Ctrl + P` then you can turn on this option so that you will not need to press `Ctl + P` buttons.

+This field type allows you to download a `PDF` file that is `embedded` within browser.

 ## Do not identify print window as per image

 When we `print` a page, its print preview comes first.
 To identify that `print preview window`, the option given below is done, but if you do not want this, then you can turn on that option.